ArcticSu/SP-Final-Project/README.md

 # SP-Final-Project
 The code and data for SP Final Project

+## Data
+Those csv files under the same folder with name "combined" in them are what you need.
+I realized that this version of github can be too crowded, so this is just our first version.
+I can upload a clean version in the near future.

 ## Data Processing
 All the process for data processing is in the "final_project.ipynb"